PubGentleman/RoommateSwipe/replit.md

 # Overview

-RoomieMatch is a React Native mobile application built with Expo, designed to connect renters, hosts, and agents/landlords in the roommate-finding marketplace.
+Roomdr is a React Native mobile application built with Expo, designed to connect renters, hosts, and agents/landlords in the roommate-finding marketplace.
 It aims to be an "Airbnb for roommates," offering features such as role-based navigation, swipe-based roommate matching, property listings, group formation, and messaging capabilities to streamline the housing and roommate search process.

 # User Preferences